cagline/cra-template-react-redux-toolkit/template/README.md

 ### `npm start`
 Use this command to launch the app in development mode.
 You can access the application in your browser at http://localhost:3000.

+## Development(Contribute)
+simply anyone can clone the project then run the template and check first

+run inside the project

+`npx create-react-app my-app --template file:.`

+run in different location

+`npx create-react-app my-app --template file:../path/to/your/template/cra-template-[template-name]`